Milford Weather Forecast For The Week Ahead - NewsBreak

 Tuesday, August 31

-Areas of fog then partly sunny during the day; while chance of rain showers overnight
+Chance of light rain then partly sunny during the day; while mostly clear overnight

 - Light wind